crandmck/test/README.md

 timer.Interval | ?                                        | ?
 Zone           | set state to 'success' and start cleanup | set state to 'failed' and start cleanup Event listener | remove listener                          | remove listener, call the 'error' handler registered by the zone, or throw if there is none

-### Zone.data

-zone.data is a magical property that that associates arbitraty data with a zone.
-In a way you can think of it as the 'scope' of a zone.
-Properties that are not explicitly defined within the scope of a zone are inherited from the parent zone.

-  * In the root zone, `zone.data` equals the global object.
-  * In any other zone, `zone.data` starts off as an empty object with the parent zone's `data` property as it's prototype.
-  * In other words, `zone.data.__proto__ === zone.parent.data`.

 ## Gates